evhub/rabbit/README.md

 10,20~ 1,2~ \(x,y)\(x+y)	# Loops over 1,2, within a loop over 10,20, feeding each into the function (result = ((11,12),(21,22)))
 ```

 Second is the multi-set operator (,).
-When parentheses are used at the top level in the name of a variable to be set, a multi-variable set is performed.
+When commas are used at the top level in the name of a variable to be set, a multi-variable set is performed.
 The basic syntax is:
 ```
 a,b = (1,2)		# Sets a to 1 and b to 2
 a,b = (1,2,3)	# Sets a to 1 and b to (2,3)